Kolomona/km-todo/ai/AI_AGENT_FULLSTACK_GUIDE-v3.md

 - You must always check TestingStrategy.md for testing guidelines and examples.
 - You must always follow GitVersionControlStrategy.md for version control practices.
 - You must always update [BackendStatus.md / FrontEndStatus.md] when you complete your tasks.
+- **If you notice ProjectStatusBoard.md exceeds 200 lines, immediately create an issue for the AIPM agent to archive the file.**
+- **Keep all ProjectStatusBoard.md entries concise and clear.
+Minimize verbosity, but never at the expense of clarity.**

 **Your role:** [Backend/Frontend/AIPM]
 **Your scope:** [Backend APIs, database, and integration] / [Frontend UI, client logic, and integration] / [Project coordination, summary, and file curation]